Continual Learning for Blind Image Quality Assessment: A Continual Learning Paradigm for BIQA

 \subsection{Problem Definition}

 ~ We define the learning on a new IQA dataset as a new task in our continual learning setting.
-When training on the $t$-th dataset $\mathcal{D}_t$, no direct access to training images in $\{\mathcal{D}_k\}_{k=1}^{t-1}$ is allowed, leading to the following training objective:
+When training on the $t$-th dataset $\mathcal{D}_t$, we assume no direct access to $\{\mathcal{D}_k\}_{k=1}^{t-1}$ for the moment, leading to the following training objective:

-where $x$ and $q$ denote the ``distorted'' image and the corresponding MOS, respectively. $f_w$ represents a BIQA model parameterized by a vector $w$. $\ell(\cdot)$ is the objective function, quantifying the quality prediction performance.
-One may add a regularizer $r(w)$ to Eq. \eqref{eq:tra} with the goal of gaining resistance to catastrophic forgetting.
-During evaluation, we may measure the performance of $f_w$ on the hold-out test sets of all tasks seen so far:
+where $x\in\mathbb{R}^N$ and $q\in\mathbb{R}$ denote the $N$-dimensional ``distorted'' image and the corresponding MOS, respectively. $g_w$ represents a computational BIQA model parameterized by a vector $w$. $\ell(\cdot)$ is the objective function, quantifying the quality prediction performance.
+One may add a regularizer $r(w)$ to Eq.~\eqref{eq:tra} with the goal of gaining resistance to catastrophic forgetting.
+For evaluation, we may measure the performance of $g_w$ on the hold-out test sets of all tasks seen so far:

 where $\mathcal{V}_k$ is the test set for the $k$-th task.
-An ideal BIQA model should perform well on new tasks, and endeavor to mitigate catastrophic forgetting of old tasks, resulting in a low objective value in Eq. \eqref{eq:def}.
+An ideal BIQA model should perform well on new tasks, and endeavor to mitigate catastrophic forgetting of old tasks, resulting in a low objective value in Eq.~\eqref{eq:def}.